What does medical visualization software mean for surgeons, interventionalists, and medical students? Here’s a closer look.

 How does medical visualization software work?

 Medical visualization software empowers healthcare practitioners with the ability to quickly and easily produce 3D models of a patient’s unique, individual anatomy.
-To do so, the software typically requires a user to upload an MRI or CT scan that a program like Intravision XR can use to create the 3D model in minutes.
+To do so, the software typically requires a user to upload an MRI or CT scan that a program like Intravision XR can use to visualize the 3D model in minutes.
 This model is unique to the data on the scan and will represent the patient’s exact anatomy at the time.

 Furthermore, medical visualization software lets healthcare professionals customize their 3D models.
 This empowers users to leverage segmentation, coloring, and shading to better understand what’s happening inside the patient.
 These models help surgeons gain the insights they need to provide patients with the best care possible.